VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/vmagent.md

 /path/to/vmagent -remoteWrite.url=https://<victoriametrics_url>:<victoriametrics_port>/api/v1/write -remoteWrite.bearerToken=<token>
 ```

-The token can be placed in a file accessed via `-remoteWrite.bearerTokenFile`.
+The token can be placed in a file and accessed via the `-remoteWrite.bearerTokenFile` command line argument.
-The file needs to be readable by the user `vmagent` is running as
+The file needs to be readable by the user `vmagent` is running as.
-The token file should look like
+The token file should only contain the token as seen below.

 ```
 <token>
 ```

-and the vmagent command will look like
+The command will to run `vmagent` to run vmagent with a token file will be.

 ```sh
 /path/to/vmagent -remoteWrite.url=https://<victoriametrics_url>:<victoriametrics_port>/api/v1/write -remoteWrite.bearerTokenFile=/path/to/tokenfile